mozilla/releasewarrior/how-tos/mergeduty.md

 1. [Close mozilla-beta](https://mozilla-releng.net/treestatus/show/mozilla-beta).
 Check "Remember this change to undo later".
 1. Run the [no-op trial run](#day-1-merge-prep-day) one more time, and show the diff to your co-releaseduty.
+1. The diff for `release` should be fairly similar to [this](https://hg.mozilla.org/releases/mozilla-release/rev/70e32e6bf15e)
 1. Push your changes:
 ```sh
 python mozharness-central/scripts/merge_day/gecko_migration.py \